sodafoundation/architecture-analysis/specs/capri/OpenAPI_Design.md

 ### OpenAPI Usage Architecture

 ![](media/OpenAPI_Usage_Architecture.png)

-OpenAPI is a language dependant library, such as a Jar package for Java.
+VMware OpenAPI is a language dependant library, such as a Jar package for Java.
 VMware plugins should import the OpenAPI library and call its northbound interfaces to communicate with corresponding storage.

 ### OpenAPI Module

 ![](media/OpenAPI_Module.png)

-OpenAPI provides unified northbound interfaces to VMware plugins, no matter what southbound storages connected.
+VMware OpenAPI provides unified northbound interfaces to VMware plugins, no matter what southbound storages connected.
 This could filter the differences between various of storages.
 Here we also see OpenSDS as a storage.
 To achieve the storage-not-aware purpose, each storage vendor must provide its own plugin to OpenAPI, which encapsulates storage calls based on storage's API definition.
-OpenAPI's northbound interfaces invokes these plugins' functions to actually interact with storages.
+VMware OpenAPI's northbound interfaces invokes these plugins' functions to actually interact with storages.

 ### Data model impact